 First, you should consult with your State nursing board as they will know the latest rules (they do change!).
 Basically, if you can currently prescribe (controlled) drugs, you can most likely offer Botox® to your current patients without having a medical director.
-If you cannot currently prescribe without a physician, you will most likely need to work with one.

 States where NPs can prescribe and inject Botox® without any physician involvement:

 AK, AZ, DC, IA, ME, MT, NH, NM, OR, UT, WA, WI, WY